judoole/judostats/docs/SECURITY_ASSESSMENT.md

 - ⚠️ **Dependency Scanning**: Set up automated dependency scanning for ongoing maintenance
 - ⚠️ **Security Monitoring**: Consider adding error tracking and monitoring for production

-**Overall Security Rating:** 8/10 (improved from 6/10)
+**Overall Security Rating:** 8.5/10 (improved from 6/10)

-**Recommendation:** The application is now ready for production deployment.
-Consider implementing the remaining recommendations for enhanced security.
+**Recommendation:** The application is ready for production deployment and public release.
+All critical security vulnerabilities have been resolved.
+The remaining recommendations (rate limiting, dependency scanning) are enhancements that can be implemented post-launch.

+**Reddit Release Readiness:** ✅ **READY** - All critical security issues resolved.
+The application is safe for public release.